ilya-dyaglev/echotype/README.md

     - Filters out `null` or `undefined` values from the fetched data to maintain data integrity.
 - **Error Handling**:
     - Implements error states to inform users when data fetching fails or no data is available.
+    - Provides feedback when no books match the selected filters.

 ### **Styling and Theming**